 NAPA & GPC – A Shared History

-For almost a century NAPA and GPC have been tied together, growing and sharing success after success.
-Want to learn about what makes NAPA products so good?
-Then take a look at the timeline below and discover the shared history of two of America’s greatest automotive legends.
+NAPA and GPC have been tied together for almost a century, growing and sharing success after success.
+Want to learn about what makes NAPA products such excellent quality?
+Take a look at the timeline below and discover the shared history of two of America’s greatest automotive legends.

-In the 1920’s, America fell in love with the automobile.
-More and more vehicles began traveling the roads, creating a need for an auto parts distribution system that could keep pace with the demand to keep our automobiles running.
+In the 1920s, America fell in love with the automobile.
+More and more vehicles began travelling the roads, creating a need for an auto parts distribution system that could keep pace with the demand.
 NAPA was founded to meet those needs, and has been meeting them ever since.

-Genuine Parts Company was founded when Fraser bought a small auto parts store in Atlanta.
+Genuine Parts Company (GPC) was founded when Fraser brought a small auto parts store in Atlanta.
 The store had six employees and capital of $40,000 when he acquired it.
-From the beginning, Genuine pushed swift, reliable service as a way to outflank the competition.
-The firm also used its relationship with NAPA, the trade association cofounded by Fraser in 1925.
+From the beginning, GPC pushed swift, reliable service to outflank the competition.
+The firm also leveraged its relationship with NAPA, the trade association co-founded by Fraser in 1925.
 NAPA set standards and sold parts to jobbers.

 GPC Goes Public

 During the 1930s, company sales went from $339,000 to $3.18 million.
 In the year of its 20th anniversary in 1948, the company had $20 million in sales.
 That same year the company went public, selling 150,000 shares of common stock at $11 per share.

 First NAPA Brand Parts are introduced